How Does LendingTree Get Paid?

 Loan terms

+Those interested in direct loans should follow the application instructions on the USDA website.
 For USDA guaranteed loans, you’ll need to find an active lender in your state.
-Likewise, for a USDA single-close construction-to-permanent loan, look for a participating lender in your state.
-For USDA direct loans, you need to review the information specific to your state.
+Likewise, for a USDA construction loan, look for a participating lender in your area.

 Recommended Reading